 - Taxation measures - on the Department of Agriculture website, for information about tax offsets, tax deductions and tax concessions.

-- Our information on Tax for business.
+- Our information on taxation for business.

-- Our information on Finance.
+- Our information on finance.

 Levies and charges are used to fund activities that benefit the industry such as research and development and marketing and promotion.